In today's world of Instagram filters and powerful presets for Adobe Lightroom and Photoshop, you may ask yourself,

 The polarizing filter is primarily used to reduce reflections on bodies of water in order to see further below the surface.
 This can also reduce the appearance of reflections of mountains in the water!
 It is also commonly used to darken blue skies making white clouds pop out from the darker sky, and one of the less discussed but very important uses of a polarizing filter is to reduce glare off of plants.

-Shot with a polarizing filter.
+Photographed with a polarizing filter

 Photographed with a polarizing filter to get the clouds to really stand out against the blue sky